 The Racing Industry Reference Committee (IRC) has responsibility for overseeing the development of industry units of competency, skill sets and qualifications relative to the following sectors:

+All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
 Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
-All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
+For further information about this IRC please contact us.

 Operating Framework for IRCs

 IRCs provide the industry engagement mechanism at the centre of training package development (units of competency, skill sets and qualifications).
 They provide a conduit for industry feedback to government on industry trends and for promotion of VET.
 The primary purpose of the IRC is to provide advice to the AISC about the skills needs of their industry or sector, based on their experience and expertise.

 IRCs perform the following functions, with support by Skills Impact: